TheCyberLocal/STRling/bindings/python/README.md

 ---

-To learn more about STRling, checkout [STRling on PyPI](https://pypi.org/project/STRling/) and [STRling on GitHub](https://github.com/TheCyberLocal/STRling)
+To learn more about STRling, checkout [STRling on PyPI](https://pypi.org/project/STRling/) and [STRling on GitHub](https://github.com/TheCyberLocal/STRling).

+To learn more about me, checkout [My LinkedIn](https://www.linkedin.com/in/tzm01/).

-To learn more about traditional RegEx syntax, checkout my GitHub repo at [RegEx.md](https://github.com/TheCyberLocal/styled-coding-notes/blob/main/regEx.md)
+To learn more about traditional RegEx syntax, checkout [My RegEx Docs](https://github.com/TheCyberLocal/styled-coding-notes/blob/main/regEx.md).